-Note: For a complete list of JDS components and their locations, see the following Knowledge Base article: Components Installed on JDS Instances
+For a complete list of JDS components and their locations, see the Components Installed on JDS Instances Knowledge Base article.

 This section lists the requirements for the applications and utilities you need to install and maintain the JAMF Software Server (JSS), and JAMF Distribution Server (JDS) instances.